sukeya/platanus/docs/index.md

 This is notably different from STL set/map which takes care to not invalidate iterators on `insert`/`erase` except, of course, for iterators pointing to the value being erased.
 A partial workaround when erasing is available: `erase()` returns an iterator pointing to the item just after the one that was erased (or `end()` if none exists).

+Also, all functions and classes in this library are not thread-safe.

 ## Installation
 `platanus` is an header only library, so you don't have to install it.